The Best Nantucket Beaches

-When many Nantucket locals head for the beach, they don’t frequent the official destinations you’ll find on the map.
-With eighty two miles of coastline, the island has countless “secret” beaches — with sand road access, no lifeguards or snack shacks, and informal names like “Gunrack” or “Water Tower.”
-Here’s a guide to Nantucket’s lesser-known beaches.
+With 82 miles of coastline, our island has countless secret Nantucket beaches.
+While many Nantucket locals head for the beach, they don’t frequent the official destinations you’ll find on the map.
+With sand road access, no lifeguards or snack snacks, and informal names like “Gunrack” or “Water Tower,” here’s a guide to Nantucket’s lesser-known beaches.

 The island’s north shore fronts the Nantucket Sound, a calm expanse of water between Nantucket and Cape Cod.
-North Shore beaches are calm with little to no surf and generally warmer waters than the South Shore, which, on the Atlantic Ocean, has moderate to heavy surf.
+Nantucket beaches on the North Shore are quiet with little to no surf and generally warmer waters than the South Shore, which has moderate to heavy surf on the Atlantic Ocean.

 Also known as “Fat Ladies Beach,” though that’s not a fair assessment of the beachgoers here (if it ever was).
 Expect moderate surf and a good number of surfers under the right wind conditions.
 Pick up a picnic lunch (and a bottle of rosé) from Bartlett Farm on the way.

 Access: Take Hummock Pond Road out toward Cisco; turn left on Bartlett Farm Road; just past the farm, it becomes a dirt road.
 Follow the dirt road to the ocean.
 Small sand parking lot with additional parking along the road.

 Between the previous two beaches, Gunrack is particularly popular with surfers.

 Access: Take Hummock Pond Road out toward Cisco; right before the bike path ends, turn left on Heller Way; follow Heller down until it deadends; turn right on Walbang Avenue and follow to the beach.